m4th3w561/dark-theme-enforcer/README.md

 2. Test on various websites with light themes
 3. Verify contrast and readability
 4. Check that images and media are not inverted
+5. If there are bugs or errors, create issues and I'll get back to it

 ## License